 - be a learning activity with agreed learning objectives with appropriate dedicated learning supervision

 - cover any out of pocket expenses incurred by the student in undertaking the placement e.g. travel expenses

 If your advertisement is for an unpaid vacancy, or one which does not meet national minimum wage, we will ask you to detail the exemption which applies.

-Please note that although students on a work placement as part of a course of Higher Education are exempt from the minimum wage, for reasons of equality of access the Careers and Employability Centre will not advertise placements paying less than the national living wage (currently £8.72 per hour).
+Please note that although students on a work placement as part of a course of Higher Education are exempt from the minimum wage, for reasons of equality of access Careers and Entrepreneurship will not advertise placements paying less than the national living wage (currently £8.72 per hour).